Alsophila australis

 Alsophila australis, synonym Cyathea australis, also known as the rough tree fern, is a species of tree fern native to southeastern Queensland, New South Wales and southern Victoria in Australia, as well as Tasmania and Norfolk Island.

-It was known by the aboriginal people of Illawarra as beeow-wang, as pooeet at Corranderrk Station in Victoria, and as nanga-nanga in Queensland.
+It was known as beeow-wang in Illawarra, as pooeet at Corranderrk Station in Victoria, and as nanga-nanga in Queensland.

 Taxonomy

 Alsophila australis was described in 1810 by Robert Brown from a specimen collected on King Island in Bass Strait, off the coast of Tasmania.
-It is the type for the genus Alsophila.
-The specific epithet australis means "southern" and refers to this southerly location.
+It is a member of the genus Alsophila.
+The specific epithet australis means 'southern' and refers to this southerly location.

 Alsophila australis is a highly variable taxon.
 Individuals from the Norfolk Island subspecies, A. australis ssp. norfolkensis, are larger and more robust, differing primarily in scale characteristics.
 The subspecies is rare in cultivation.
 Further study is needed to determine whether this taxon represents a separate species or not.

 Description

 The massive erect trunk is usually up to 12 m tall, although specimens reaching 20 m have been reported from Queensland, Australia.
 Fronds are bi- or tripinnate and may reach 4 m in length, occasionally even 6 m.
 These form a distinctive crown that is dark green above and lighter green below.
-It has quite adventitious roots, tubercles and hair-like follicles on its "trunk".
+It has adventitious roots, tubercles and hair-like follicles on its 'trunk'.

 Plants growing in southern Australia often lose their fronds by the end of winter, as is the case with Alsophila dregei in South Africa.
 Characteristically of this species, stipe bases are often retained around the trunk long after withering.
 They are covered with scales and conical, blunt spines towards the base.
 The scales range in colour from shiny brown to bicoloured (pale and brown) and are often distinctly twisted.
 The sori are circular and occur on either side of the fertile pinnule midvein.
 True indusia are absent, although reduced scales may encircle the sori.

 In its montane range, A. australis is ecologically important as it provides the nesting substrate for Exoneura robusta, a native species of reed bee.
 These bees almost exclusively build their nests in the pith of dead A. australis fronds.
 This species of bee is an important pollinator of other plants in southeastern Australia, so thus it can be seen how A. australis is indirectly supportive of other plants in its ecosystem.